mickmcc/node-caltime/README.md

 ## TimeSpan

-A `TimeSpan` object defines an arc of time which starts at a defined time of the day and which has a defined duration and end time.
+A `TimeSpan` is an immutable object which defines an interval of time during a single day.
+The interval starts at a defined time of the day and has a defined duration.
 The `TimeSpan` is not associated with any specific date or timezone.
-It just defines the span between two points in time during a single day.
 `TimeSpan` is deliberately not date specific.
 It does not take into account factors such as the timezone, leap seconds or Daylight Savings Time.
-The end time of a `TimeSpan` does not form part of the timespan i.e. In mathematical terms, the `TimeSpan` object represents a `half-open` interval of time where the end time is `exclusive` but the begin time is `inclusive`.
+The end time of a `TimeSpan` does not form part of the timespan i.e. In mathematical terms, the `TimeSpan` object represents a `half-open` interval of time where the end time is `exclusive` and the begin time is `inclusive`.

 ```js
 var caltime = require('caltime');